 1. Passengers are not allowed to enter and transit.

 – This does not apply to:

-2. Passengers must complete an “Entry Report” form at most 24 hours before departure of the last direct flight to Israel at https://www.gov.il/en/service/request-entry-to-israel-covid19 .
+2. Passengers must complete an “Entry Statement” at most 24 hours before departure of the last direct flight to Israel at https://www.gov.il/en/service/request-entry-to-israel-covid19 .
 They will receive an electronic approval from the Ministry of Health.

-3. Passengers and airline crew who have been outside Israel for more than 72 hours entering or transiting through Israel must have a negative COVID-19 PCR test result.
-The test must have been taken at most 72 hours before departure from the first embarkation point.
-The test result must include the ID number or the passport number of the passenger or airline crew.
+4. Passengers and airline crew who have been outside Israel for more than 72 hours entering or transiting through Israel must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.

 – This does not apply to airline crew who stay in Israel for less than 72 hours.

 5. Passengers must have health insurance to cover COVID-19 expenses.